rah-mah-dahn • Hear it!

 Part of Speech: Noun proper

 In Play: The end of the fast is celebrated as Eid ul-Fitr, the Festival of Fast-Breaking.
 On Eid ul-Fitr Muslims universally greet each other by saying, "Eid mubarak" (a blessed Eid).
-In 2016 Ramadan began June 5 and ends today, July 5.
-We hope all our Muslim readers around the world had a blessed and happy Ramadan.
+In 2016 Ramadan began around June 6 and ends around July 6.
+We hope all our Muslim readers around the world have had a blessed and happy Ramadan.

 Word History: Ramadan comes from the Semitic root *rmd which appears in Arabic as ramida and ar-ramad, meaning "intense scorching, heat, and dryness".
 (Semitic roots usually contain only consonants.
 Different sets of vowels are inserted between them to convey the same meanings that suffixes convey in Indo-European languages.)
 The same root produced ramdaa "sunbaked sand" and the famous idiom: kal mustajeer minar ramadaa binnar "to jump out of the frying pan into the fire."
 Hebrew remetz "embers" is another member of this Semitic root.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!